-The definition of "completion" must form part of any legal agreement with the LPA relating to the delivery of BNG on the site in question.
+The definition of "completion" and hence the beginning of the 30-year period must be agreed with the LPA either as part of any s106 agreement or through a condition relating to the HMMP.
 As advised by the PPG (para.
 022) the use of building completion notices may not be an appropriate method of defining the point of completion.
-In addition, completion should be regarded as including the completion of the whole development including any on-site habitat creation and enhancement.
+In addition, completion should be regarded as including the completion of the whole development including any onsite habitat creation and enhancement.
+The habitat creation or enhancement should take place before the completion of the whole development.